changeyourname/virtual-ubuntu/README.md

 ## Motivation

-This is a simple and portable Ubuntu development environment for day to day work.
+This is a simple and portable Ubuntu development environment for day to day programming work.

 I want to make sure my entire development environment can be recreated quickly and easily.